replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Network File System (NFS)
 - Host Path

 kURL installers that include the Velero add-on also include a locally-provisioned object store.
-By default, embedded clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
+By default, embedded kURL clusters are preconfigured in the admin console to store backups in the locally-provisioned object store.
 This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
-Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for embedded clusters.
+Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for embedded kURL clusters.

 ## Limitations and Considerations